 DHI Corporation is a Wisconsin enterprise that imports Chinese-made products that are branded and sold under the Design House name.
-DHI sells through a variety of discount retailers including Wayfair, Amazon and Walmart.
-It does not appear to sell at retail through its web site.
+DHI sells through a variety of discount retailers including Wayfair, Amazon, and Walmart.

 Collections range from traditional to modern.
 The standard finishes available on Design House faucets are satin nickel and oil rubbed bronze, neither of which is guaranteed against flaking, peeling or discoloration.
 Polished chrome is available on just a few faucets.

-• Guangdong Meijie Faucet Co., Ltd., also a Chinese manufacturer that specializes in faucets destined for the North American market.
-It also manufactures for
+- Guangdong Meijie Faucet Co., Ltd., also a Chinese manufacturer that specializes in faucets destined for the North American market.
+It also manufactures faucets for

-DHI offers a lifetime warranty against defects in its faucets, which is standard for the industry, but requires customers to pay all costs of shipping a defective faucet back to the company, which is not.
-That's chincy to the nth degree.
+DHI offers a lifetime warranty against defects in its faucets, which is standard for the industry but requires customers to pay all costs of shipping a defective faucet back to the company, which is not.
+That's chintzy to the nth degree

-If you like the faucets, but are concerned about the warranty, you might look at Menards faucets.
-Many of Menards store brand faucet are manufactured by the same factories that make Design House faucets and the look and quality is very similar.
+If you like the faucets but are concerned about the warranty, you might look at Menards Tuscany faucets.
+Many of Menards store brand faucets are manufactured by the same factories that make Design House faucets and the look and quality are very similar.